MattKevan/uxlift/_topics/cooperative-design-systems.md

 ---
 date: 2019-09-09 09:57:01 +0100
 title: Cooperative Design Systems
-intro: Strategies for when the goals of your project, team or users diverge from those of an established design system.
+description: Strategies for when the goals of your project, team or users diverge from those of an established design system.
 link: https://cloudfour.com/thinks/cooperative-design-systems/
 site: Cloud Four